tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 Exceeding the above limit is not possible with the key update mechanisms defined in this document.
 After the handshake, each epoch change consumes a message_seq value, which is limited to 2^16-1.
-Both sending and receiving implementations MAY instead enforce an epoch limit of 2^16-1.
+As a result, the maximum possible number an epoch can reach is 2^16+1.
+In order to allow implementations to store epochs in a 16-bit value, MAY choose to enforce an epoch limit of 2^16-1.
 In this case, the implementation MUST check for this limit, if reached, terminate the association.
-In some cases, it is otherwise possible for the epoch number to reach 2^16.

 # Connection ID Updates